ianunruh/ianunruh.com/_posts/2014-05-14-monitor-everything-part-3.md

 }
 ```

 If the monitoring server crashes, it takes everything with it.
 If it's down long enough, the shippers will start discarding their backlog to avoid filling up memory.
-Obviously we need to split out the Redis instances to separate nodes.
+To solve this, we will need to migrate the Redis instances to their own nodes.

-![Simple broker architecture w/ load balancing and HA](/images/mep3/simple-broker-ha-lb.png)

 If we split Redis out of the monitoring node onto a couple other nodes, we get load balancing and high availability.
 If you have nodes across multiple datacenters, put a Redis instance in each datacenter.
-This will provide protection against short-term network partitions.
+This provides tolerance in the event of a network partition.

+![Simple broker architecture w/ load balancing and HA](/images/mep3/simple-broker-ha-lb.png)

 The configuration on Logstash is the same, except for adjusting the hosts you connect to.